DiedrichsenLab/Functional_Fusion/docs/04extract.rst

 * Defined in ``DataSetMNIVol``

-    * ``MNI152NLin6Asym``: We use no deformation (already in correct space) and the functional mask image for that subject and session.
+    * ``MNI152NLin6Asym,MNI152NLin2009cSym,MNI152NLin2009cAsym``: For any deformation into an MNI space, we either use no deformation (if the atlas.space and dataset.space match), or we use the deformation between the two MNI spaces.

             .. code-block:: python